cs2103jan2015-w13-3j/main/README.md

 or

-> Type 'java JustU.jar' in your terminal
+> Type 'java -jar JustU.jar' in your terminal

 ### Development